 Helmets are not mandatory for cyclists, but bicycles should be equipped with reflectors if you will be riding after dark, and if you're using your own bike or a longer term rental bike you should have a good lock: bicycle theft is endemic.
 The Maison des Cyclistes, 1251 Rachel East, 514-521-8356, rents bikes and sells maps of bike paths in and around the city.
 There is also bicycle rental in the Old Port (514-847-0666).
 You can bring a bicycle into the metro, but you must follow the rules.

 Montreal has four daily newspapers.
 Only one, The Gazette, is in English.
 There are three French-language dailies, Le Devoir, La Presse and Le Journal de Montréal.
 Of these, only the Journal still prints a Sunday edition, and La Presse only prints a paper edition on Saturdays.

 Two free tabloid dailies publish only on weekdays: 24H, belonging to Quebecor, which also owns the Journal de Montréal, which is distributed mostly outside metro stations, and Métro, which belongs to Transcontinental, owner of many community weeklies, which you can find inside the metro system and generally around town.

 Fugues is a monthly small-size magazine and website by and for the local gay community, and can be found in the Village and in many other cultural locations around town.
-There are also various weeklies and other publications produced by the city's many ethnic communities, to be found in ethnic neighbourhoods and shops.
+There are also various weeklies and other publications produced by the city's many ethnic communities.
 Corriere Italiano is probably the oldest of these and may no longer be available on paper.

 For international papers, check any Maison de la Presse Internationale or Multimags or drop into the Grande Bibliothèque ground-floor periodicals section any day but Monday.